zacnees3/getting-started-with-github-copilot/.github/steps/3b-copilot-agent-mode.md

 ### :keyboard: Activity: Test out Copilot Agent mode! 🧑‍🚀

 > [!IMPORTANT]
-> Copilot Agent mode is only available when using the insiders version of VS Code and the pre-release version of the GitHub Copilot extension.
+> Copilot Agent mode is only available when using both the insiders version of VS Code and the pre-release version of the GitHub Copilot extension.

-1. If needed, use the below steps to switch your VS Code and Copilot extension to the **Insiders** version.
+1. If needed, use the below steps to switch your VS Code to the **Insiders** version and your Copilot extension to the **Pre-release** version. **Note:** While they are temporarily mixed you will may receive error messages about incompatability.

    1. Ensure you are in a browser-based instance of VS Code (your Codespace).